polettix/wrapperl/README.md

 - you do your coding in a development environment where:
     - you develop `prg.pl` inside directory `/home/me/program`
     - `perl` is located at `/home/me/perl/bin/perl`
-    - the libraries are stored in non-standard positions `/path/to/some/lib` and `/path/to/another/lib`
+    - the libraries you need are stored in non-standard positions `/path/to/some/lib` and `/path/to/another/lib`
 - you deploy your program in a production environment with a different setup, namely: